 Ramsey appointed Henry Sibley commander of the forces raised to fight against the Dakota, notoriously stating that “the Sioux Indians of Minnesota must be exterminated or driven forever beyond the borders of the state.”
 This was a point on which General Pope agreed with Ramsey.

 Sibley put down the uprising and appointed five officers to conduct summary trials that resulted in more than 300 death sentences.
-After reviewing trial proceedings to isolate the murderers from those who had simply participated as warriors in the uprising, Lincoln approved the hanging of 38 of the Dakota — “those,” in Lincoln’s words, “guilty of individual murders and atrocious abuse of their female captives.”
+After reviewing trial proceedings to isolate the murderers from those who had simply participated as warriors in the uprising, Lincoln approved the hanging of 38 of the Dakota — in his words, “those guilty of individual murders and atrocious abuse of their female captives.”

 In 2013 Governor Dayton sought to rectify history in the current style: